OleVik/grav-plugin-presentation/README.md

 The plugin searches for `presentation.yaml` and `slide.yaml` in the current theme's blueprints-folder, and then user's blueprints-folder, to override the Plugin's own Page-blueprints.
 With you can use your Theme or Skeleton to create custom blueprints for this Page Types.

-## TODO

-- Include/exclude per-page option from DirectoryListing
-- Scaling for square, 4:3 ("truncated"), 16:9 (normal widescreen) - should height be taken into account?
-Not applicable with regular breakpoints and Transport application
-- Safari: Images are too wide - no obvious reason as to why, other than Safari

 ## Credits

 - Grav [presentation](https://github.com/OleVik/grav-plugin-presentation)-plugin is written by [Ole Vik](https://github.com/OleVik)